Distributional value gradients for stochastic environments: Sobolev Bellman operator

 In Section \ref{sec:distributional_sobolev_training} and above we developed the \emph{action‐gradient Sobolev Bellman backup}, in which our bootstrapped object is the pair

-Because the Bellman operator needs the next‐step state‐gradient \(\partial_s Z(s',a')\), which is not included in \(Z^{S_a}\), we must recover it “on‐the‐fly’’ by differentiating the map \(Z\).
-Equivalently, we have to own the differentiable function \(Z\) itself at implementation time and thus rely on a Sobolev inductive bias as introduced in Appendix \ref{appendix:sobolev_bias}.
+Because the Bellman operator needs the next‐step state‐gradient \(\partial_s Z(s',a')\), which is not included in \(Z^{S_a}\), this update is \emph{incomplete}.
+We now introduce the \emph{complete} operator, which augments the bootstrapped object with the state-gradient.
+Equivalently, we have to own the differentiable function \(Z\) itself at evaluation time and thus rely on a Sobolev inductive bias as introduced in Appendix \ref{appendix:sobolev_bias}.

 \textbf{Lifting to a full Sobolev return.} Nothing prevents us from treating the state‐gradient as a \emph{third} component of our bootstrapped vector.
 Define